kaankrblt1/kaankrblt1/README.md

 ### Hi there, I'm Kaan 👋

-## I'm a Sofware Developer in Test!
+## I'm a Software Developer In Test!

 - :dart: I’m currently working on Manual and Automation Testing!